k2view-academy/K2View-Academy/academy/Training_Level_1/19_Broadway/22a_broadway_summary_exercise_solution.md

 ![image](images/exam_2.PNG)

-**Step 5 - Use an Actor Inheritance in the Flow**
+**Step 5 - Use Actor Inheritance in the Flow**

 **Question 5:**

 Yes, if the inherited Actor needs to be modified, use the **Export Actor** again with the **Override current** option.
-The change impacts all the existing instances of the inherited Actor.
+The change impacts all existing instances of the inherited Actor.

 ![image](images/exam_3.PNG)